adrybakov/rad-tools/docs/source/user-guide/tb2j-plotter.rst

 -if, --input-filename
 ---------------------
-Relative or absolute path to the TB2J exchange output file, including the name and extension of the file.
+Relative or absolute path to the 'exchange.out' file, including the name and extension of the file.

 .. code-block:: text